vmware-archive/pcfdev/README.md

 ## Install

 1. Download the latest `pcfdev-VERSION-PLATFORM.zip` from the [Pivotal Network](https://network.pivotal.io/).
-1. Unzip the zip file and navigate to its containing folder.
+1. Unzip the zip file and navigate to its containing folder using PowerShell or a Unix terminal.
-1. Run `cf install-plugin pcfdev-VERSION-PLATFORM` at your command line
+1. Run the extracted binary.
-1. Run `cf dev start`
+1. Run `cf dev start`.

 > Check out the [documentation](https://docs.pivotal.io/pcf-dev/) for more information.
 Running `cf dev help` will display an overview of PCF Dev VM management commands.